Keepsake

 • Investor-funded business modelVC-backed with obligations to shareholders, so decisions optimise for growth and returns, not necessarily what's best for customers

 The only way to capture a story on Remento is to record yourself on video, speaking off the cuff to a prompt.
 There's no text editor, no option to sit down and type your memories out.
+Remento is designed around recording, not writing.
 For people who freeze on camera, have a speech impediment, or simply prefer to gather their thoughts before putting them on the page, there's no workaround.
 You either record, or you don't contribute.
+StoryWorth focuses on written stories instead, which works better for some families.

 The recordings can't be edited either.
 If you stumble over a word or lose your train of thought, you re-record the whole thing from scratch.
 That kind of pressure stops a lot of people from ever finishing their book.
-And the AI transcription that converts your video into text, while useful, isn't invisible.
+And the AI transcription that converts your video recording into text, while useful, isn't invisible.
 It can change names, switch from first person to third, and smooth over the quirks that make someone's voice distinctive.
 Your grandmother's story might read clearly, but it might not sound like her anymore.
+The quality of the stories depends heavily on how comfortable the storyteller is on camera.

 Every QR code in a Remento book points to their servers.
 If the company shuts down, those codes stop working, and the videos they link to disappear.
 You can't reroute them to your own iCloud or Google Drive.
-The printed book you paid for becomes a collection of dead links next to photos.
+The physical book you paid for becomes a collection of dead links next to photos.
+For something families cherish as a family heirloom, that's a serious concern.

 Remento knows this is a concern.
 When customers raise it, the response is always the same: they recommend that you download your content as a backup.
 But that sidesteps the real question.
-A memory book shouldn't come with a disclaimer about needing a contingency plan for the company behind it.
+A memory book meant to preserve memories for generations to come shouldn't come with a disclaimer about needing a contingency plan.
+These are precious memories and stories, and families deserve to know they'll last.

-Remento is investor-funded, and that shapes the product
+Remento is investor-funded, and that shapes preserving family memories

-This matters because memory preservation is a long game.
+This matters because preserving family memories is a long game.
 You want the company behind your book to still be around in 20 years, making decisions that prioritise customers over growth metrics.
+When you use Remento, you're trusting that their investors' timeline aligns with your family's timeline.
+That's a bet worth understanding before you commit.

-What happens to your content when the subscription ends
+What happens to your life stories when the subscription ends?

 What is clear from customer reviews is what happens after your subscription lapses: your content becomes read-only or inaccessible.
-Multiple reviewers on Trustpilot describe being locked out of stories they created.
-For a product built around preserving memories, paying indefinitely just to access your own work feels uncomfortable.
+Multiple reviewers on Trustpilot describe being locked out of stories on Remento that they created.
+For a product built around preserving life stories, paying indefinitely just to access your own work feels uncomfortable.
+Some who bought Remento expecting lifetime access were disappointed to learn their stories and memories were behind a paywall once the subscription expired.

 What works